• Skip to main content

 Notes

-• When whacking the seeds with your wooden spoon, place a large bowl in the kitchen sink to catch your seeds to prevent a mess.
+• When whacking the seeds with a large spoon, place a large bowl in the kitchen sink to catch your seeds in order to prevent a mess.
 This provides a better angle to hit the fruit from.

 • Pomegranate juice stains fabrics, so use a paper towel to clean surfaces to avoid getting it onto clothing.